YingChen94/YingChen94.github.io/_pages/about.md

   - /about.html
 ---

 I am a biology PhD student at Queen's University, Canada.
-I study the evolutionary history of trilling chorus frogs in eastern Canada using genomic tools.
+I study the evolutionary history of trilling chorus frogs in eastern Canada.

-My blogs share about bioinformatic tricks I learned or figured during my research.
-Hope this will help some of you as well!
+In Blog Posts, I share bioinformatic tricks I learned during my research.

-In the natural history section I share my photos and observations of wildlife.
+In Natural History, I share my photos and observations of wildlife.

 Thank you for visiting my website!